How do I know?

 NOTE: The above links include third-party content that we do not control.
 UA does not maintain or endorse any material found on third party websites.

 It is important to note that the information found on this website are not designed to be a legal interpretation of the law, nor are they designed to be used or quoted as legal advice.
-If you are ever in doubt about how to apply the copyright policy at UAA, please contact the UA Intellectual Property & Licensing Department at (907) 474-7765 for expert clarification and advice.
+If you are in doubt about how to apply the copyright policy, please contact UA General Counsel http://www.alaska.edu/counsel/ for further guidance.

 Workshops, consultation and training are available at Academic Innovations & eLearning.